 Current holdings in the Graves Library consist of more than 135,000 books, documents, technical reports, and serial publications dealing with forestry, forest science, natural resource management, and environmental sciences and management.
-The library receives some 650 journals, periodicals, and other serial publications.
+The library subscribes to 150 journals, periodicals, and other serial publications.
 The greater portion of the library's collection, comprising material dating from the eighteenth century to the 1960s and periodical backfiles, is housed in the Seeley G. Mudd Library, one block from Sage Hall.
 The more recent part of the collection is housed on the fourth floor of Sage Hall.

 The library is committed to acquiring whatever books and journals are needed to support the School's teaching and research activities.
-In addition, students have access to the enormous holdings of the Yale University Library, described on pages 181-182.
+In addition, students have access to the enormous holdings of the Yale University Library, described below.

 Reference and information services are provided locally, and additional aid is available from reference librarians in the nearby Kline Science and Social Science libraries.
-Access to electronic databases covering environmental, forestry, and natural resource topics, such as CSA's Environmental Science and Pollution Management Collection and the Forest Science Database, is provided through the library's Web site at www.library.yale. edu/science/subject/forestry.html.
-These research tools and others, on such subjects as international affairs, water, soils, fish, and wildlife, are accessible throughout the campus, and are supplemented by an in-house CD-ROM resource, Wildlife and Ecology Studies Worldwide.
-As a part of Yale University Library system, the F&ES Library participates in all library services offered to Yale patrons: paper-based, electronic, local, and through interlibrary loan services.
+Access to electronic databases covering environmental, forestry, and natural resource topics, such as CSA's Environmental Science and Pollution Management Collection, Environment Complete, Wildlife and Ecology Studies Worldwide, and the Forest Science Database, is provided through the library's Web site at www.library.yale.edu/science/subject/forestry.html.
+These research tools and others, on such subjects as international affairs, water, soils, fish, and wildlife, are accessible throughout the campus.
+As a part of Yale

+University Library system, the F&ES Library participates in all library services offered to Yale patrons: paper-based, electronic, local, and through interlibrary loan services.